Annie Dods_full resize for bio page.jpg

 Annie.Lindsey@learningforaction.com

-Prior to joining LFA, Annie worked at Shared Intelligence, a London-based economic development consultancy.
+Prior to joining LFA, Annie worked at Shared Intelligence, a London-based economic development consultancy and KIPP SF Bay Academy.
 She interned at Ebenezer Howard’s Town and Country Planning Association, The San Francisco Housing Action Coalition, and Asian Neighborhood Design.
-She currently serves on the board of the Bikers Rights Organization and aids in the fight against profiling of motorcycle riders.

-Annie is an East Bay native.
-She enjoys exploring California by motorcycle, attending to her large collection of succulents, and relaxing in Santa Cruz.
+Annie was born and raised in the East Bay.
+She enjoys exploring California by motorcycle, rooting for the 49ers, attending to her large collection of succulents, and relaxing in Santa Cruz.

 Education